thecloudgarage/anh-excalidraw-okta/tanzu-app-services.md

 ### Deploying Excalidraw (frontend & backend) on TANZU Application Services

-The Excalidraw will be deployed as an internal only application and cannot be directly accessed from sources external to the platform.
-This represents a classical way to approach separation of concerns, where the authentication workflows are handled via the frontend-proxy layer.
-The frontend-proxy layer is a NGINX reverse proxy with a LUA module that has an OAuth2.0 integration with OKTA.
+The Excalidraw will be deployed as an internal only application on the Tanzu Application Services platform.
+This means we will not be able to access this app directly.
+Instead we will frontend the excalidraw app with a frontend nginx proxy app.
+This represents a typical way to approach separation of concerns, where the authentication workflows are handled via the frontend-proxy layer and you do not need to alter any of the application code.
+In this case, the frontend-proxy layer is a NGINX reverse proxy with a LUA module that has an OAuth2.0 integration with OKTA.

 * Clone this git repository.
 Under the parent directory, you will find a manifest.yml file that constructs the deployment schema for our application